Jain-Saksham/BEEE_CU19/Experiment 3/Readme.md

-This  folder contains Door Bell lab rreports with circuit diagram and arduino code for the circuit.
+This folder contains DOOR BELL lab reports with circuit diagram and Arduino code for the circuit.